MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 At this time, IPD settings aren’t saved automatically for each user.
 For now, we don’t recommend sharing a HoloLens device.
 If you need to share a device, make sure to recalibrate the HoloLens whenever you switch users.
 Note that multiple users can share the same HoloLens if their IPDs are similar.

 ## No way to secure a guide
 Currently, we don’t support permissions or versioning.
-Therefore, every guide is accessible to all users within your organization.
+Therefore, anyone assigned a Guides license in your organization will be able to open or edit a guide.

 ## Recent guides list isn’t scoped to user
 The **Recent** list of guides is currently not scoped to the user accessing it.
 This will be supported in a later release.